cran/transforEmotion/README.md

 # Array of emotion labels
 emotions <- c("excitement", "happiness", "pride", "anger", "fear", "sadness", "neutral")

-# Run FER on `nframes` of the video
+# Run FER on `nframes` of the video with large model
 result <- video_scores(video_url, classes = emotions,
                     nframes = 10, save_video = TRUE,
                     save_frames = TRUE, video_name = 'boris-johnson',
-                    start = 10, end = 120)
+                    start = 10, end = 120, model = "oai-large")
 ```

 Working with videos is more computationally complex.
-This example extracts only 10 frames from the video and I shouldn't take longer than few minutes on an average laptop without GPU (depending on your internet connection needed to download the entire video and CLIP model).
-In research applicatons, we will usually extract 100-300 frames from the video.
-This can take much longer, so pantience is advised while waiting for the results.
+This example extracts only 10 frames from the video and shouldn't take longer than a few minutes on an average laptop without GPU (depending on your internet connection needed to download the entire video and CLIP model).
+In research applications, we will usually extract 100-300 frames from the video.
+This can take much longer, so patience is advised while waiting for the results.

+### Available Models

+The `image_scores` and `video_scores` functions support different models.
+The available models are:

+- `oai-base`: "openai/clip-vit-base-patch32" - A base model that is faster but less accurate.
+Requires ~2GB of RAM.
+- `oai-large`: "openai/clip-vit-large-patch14" - A larger model that is more accurate but slower.
+Requires ~4GB of RAM.
+- `eva-8B`: "BAAI/EVA-CLIP-8B-448" - A very large model that has been quantized to 4-bit precision for reduced memory usage (requires ~8GB of RAM instead of the original ~32GB).
+- `jina-v2`: "jinaai/jina-clip-v2" - Another large model with high accuracy but requires more resources (~6GB of RAM).

+> **Note:** The memory requirements listed above are approximate and represent the minimum RAM needed.
+For optimal performance, we recommend having at least 16GB of system RAM when using any of these models.
+If you're processing videos or multiple images in batch, more RAM might be needed.
+When using GPU acceleration, similar VRAM requirements apply.
+We recommend using 'oai-base' or 'oai-large' for most applications as they provide a good balance between accuracy and resource usage.

+## GPU Support

+When running the `setup_miniconda()` function, you will be prompted to install GPU libraries.
+If you select "[Y]es" when prompted to install GPU libraries, make sure you have:

+1. An NVIDIA GPU (GTX 1060 or newer)
+2. CUDA Toolkit 11.7+ installed
+3. Updated NVIDIA drivers
+4. GCC/G++ version 9 or newer (Linux only)

+Without these requirements, the GPU installation will likely fail.
+If you're unsure, select "no" to proceed with CPU-only installation.

+If GPU installation fails, you can try running the `setup_modules()` function and selection "[N]o" when prompted to install GPU libraries.

 ## References